 - Abuse of medication with the thyroid hormone

-You should always follow the medical treatment that is prescribed to you, but certain foods can help you feel better:
+You should always follow the medical treatment prescribed to you, but certain foods can help you feel better:

-On the other hand, green tea infusions, motherwort, melisa, and bugleweed are very beneficial.
+Green tea, motherwort, melisa, and bugleweed are also very beneficial.

 You should also exercise frequently to regulate your metabolism and avoid stimulants as much as possible, because these will make you feel worse:

-On the other hand, hypothyroidism is experienced by 3% of the population, especially in women over 50 years of age or post childbirth.
-This is the reduction of levels of thyroid hormones in blood plasma and has symptoms like fatigue, exhaustion, muscle weakness, feeling cold, unexplainable weight loss or gain, depression, and other emotional imbalances.
+Hypothyroidism is the more common condition between hypothyroidism and hyperthyroidism because it affects a higher proportion of the population.
+It’s experienced by 3% of the population, especially in women over 50 years of age or those who have just given birth.
+Hypothyroidism is the reduction of levels of thyroid hormones in blood plasma and it also has symptoms like fatigue, exhaustion, muscle weakness, coldness, inexplicable weight change, depression, or emotional imbalances.

-There are other more subtle symptoms that can help you detect this disease that is not easily detected: pale or yellowish skin, fluid retention, hair loss, lack of eyebrows on the outside edges, and very dry skin.
+There are other more subtle symptoms that can help you detect this disease that’s otherwise difficult to detect: pale or yellowish skin, fluid retention, hair loss, a lack of eyebrows, and very dry skin.